openremote/openremote/test/load1/README.md

 * THREAD_COUNT - Number of threads/users/devices (default: `1000`)
 * RAMP_RATE - Number of thread/users/devices to add / second (default: `50`)
 * DURATION - How long each thread should run for in seconds (default: `300`)
-* TIME_BETWEEN_PUBLISHES - How long to wait between each time the 2 attributes are published in milliseconds (default: `10000`)
+* MILLIS_BETWEEN_PUBLISHES - How long to wait between each time the 2 attributes are published in milliseconds (default: `10000`)

 #### Run the test
 Add test variable overrides as required by copy/pasting the `-o settings.env.XXX` line: